Huegoxaga/notes/javascript/README.md

 - `export` keyword can be placed at the end and use curly brackets to enclosed everything needed to export.
 - When exporting arrow function, declare the function variable proper using `const`.
+  - The exported function declared as `const` will be executed when page loads
 - `as` keyword is used for alias.
   - `export { myArray, myFunction as NewName, ClassName };`
 - `export` will export the access to imported modules for the export module since the object exported will trace back to the module file.